EU-OSHA/oira.statistics.deployment/README.md

 ## init-metabase-instance

 Apply settings to a single metabase instance.
 Sets database connection parameters and optionally creates an additional user.
 Run `init-metabase-instance --help` for arguments.

+## init-metabase

+Initializes all metabase instances by restoring the database dump and running init-metabase-instance on each of them.
+Does not take any parameters; buildout writes them directly into the script.